mongodb/atlas-sdk-go/MAINTENANCE.md

 ## Tracking Upstream Issues

-To maintain traceability and streamline issue management, each upstream issue from the MongoDB Atlas V2 API automatically generates an internal Jira issue.
-This integration helps ensure that all relevant issues are properly tracked and resolved.
+To maintain traceability and streamline issue management, each upstream issue automatically generates an internal Jira.

 ## Tracking PR Reviews

-Currently apix-1 team is notified for each autoupdate PR of the SDK.
+Currently, apix-1 GitHub team is notified for each auto-update PR of the SDK.
+Each PR requires a team review.